 I just read this article that clearly stated that if your business doesn’t make any money right at the beginning you won’t make it and you should stop before you go too far.
 The author of that article made a good case, if…

 I will come back to this if in a minute, but lets first make some things clear:

 Anyone, I mean anyone who starts a business will have to work hard.
-Most (99%) will take more then 3 years before they are out of the red numbers and can even start thinking about paying themselves.
-If you think any other way you will be in for a surprise.
-Most (80%) will give up long time before that and lost a lot of money and time on the way.
+Most (99%) will take more than three years before they are out of the red numbers and can even start thinking about paying themselves.
+If you don’t believe me, you will be in for a surprise.
+Most (80%) will give up a long time before that and lost a lot of money and time on the way.